How LifeLabs Learning Uses DEI Audits to Build Community in Times of Crisis

 Leading an internal review of systems and culture through a DEI lens anchors the conversation.
 It may catalyze productive conflict as leaders reflect on missed opportunities in the past, or it may lead to a feeling of well earned satisfaction of a job well done.
 Regardless, a shared portrait of the state of the organization gives a clearer picture of the terrain, direction for strategic initiatives, and ways to measure progress.

-At LifeLabs Learning, we are inspired by Bobbi Harro’s “Cycle of Liberation,” which reminds us that in doing the work of creating an equitable world, “there is no specific beginning or end point, and one is never ‘done’” working.
+But change doesn’t begin and end with a DEI audit.
+At LifeLabs Learning, we operate by social justice educator Bobbi Harro’s “Cycle of Liberation,” which reminds us that in doing the work of creating an equitable world, “there is no specific beginning or end point, and one is never ‘done’” working.
 Instead, we think of processes like our audit as a way to give structure to the exciting work of transforming our world.

 Diversity, Equity, and Inclusion Playbook